What helps constipation on the keto diet?

 There are some things that you can eat that will get things moving in your colon a little faster, however.
 Basically, there are three external things we can consume to make our entire digestive system more efficient.

-Fiber helps to provide bulk and the probiotic beneficial bacteria feed on the prebiotic fiber which together helps digest the food we eat.
+Fiber helps to provide bulk and keeps things moving in our colon.
+The probiotic beneficial bacteria feed on the prebiotic fiber.
+Working together in synergistic harmony the bacteria helps us digest the food we eat.

-When you sit down and come up with your Keto Diet Grocery list make sure to include plenty of green leafy vegetables and asparagus.
+When you sit down and come up with your Keto Diet Grocery list, make sure to include plenty of fiber-rich foods.
+Green leafy vegetables, broccoli, cauliflower and asparagus are ideal.

 It’s a lot more complicated than that and scientist are still discovering new ways the stomach, through its gut bacteria, signal the body and mind.
 Healthy gut bacteria has positively been linked to a strong immune system.